pkulchenko/fullmoon/README.md

 ```

 If the application code is stored in a separate Lua file, as described above,
-make sure to place it inside the `.lua/` folder and zip that file as well.
+make sure to place it inside the `.lua/` directory and zip that file as well.

 ### Step 4: Run the server